ibm-cloud-docs/monitoring/exporters/collect_availability_metrics.md

 # Collecting availability metrics by using the Prometheus Blackbox exporter
 {: #collect_availability_metrics}

 The Prometheus Blackbox exporter allows blackbox probing of endpoints over HTTP, HTTPS, DNS, TCP and ICMP.
-The Sysdig agent can be used in conjunction with the Blackbox exporter to collect availability metrics.
+The monitoring agent can be used in conjunction with the Blackbox exporter to collect availability metrics.
 The availability metrics can then be alerted upon within Sysdig to alert users on the availability of the endpoints.
 {:shortdesc}

 ## Step 1.
-Configure a Sysdig agent on Linux
+Configure a monitoring agent on Linux
 {: #collect_availability_metrics_step1}

-Complete the following steps to configure a Sysdig agent on Linux to collect and forward metrics to an instance of the {{site.data.keyword.mon_full_notm}} service:
+Complete the following steps to configure a monitoring agent on Linux to collect and forward metrics to an instance of the {{site.data.keyword.mon_full_notm}} service:

 1. [Obtain the Sysdig access key](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-access_key#access_key_ibm_cloud_ui).

 2. Obtain the public or private ingestion URL.
 For more information, see [Sysdig collector endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints_ingestion).

-3. Deploy the Sysdig agent.
+3. Deploy the monitoring agent.
 Run the following command from a terminal.

     ```
     curl -sL https://ibm.biz/install-sysdig-agent | sudo bash -s -- --access_key SYSDIG_ACCESS_KEY --collector COLLECTOR_ENDPOINT --collector_port 6443 --secure true --tags TAG_DATA --additional_conf 'sysdig_capture_enabled: false'